zain-iqbal-3000/backend-dev/README.md

 - **Headers:** `auth-token: yourJWTToken`
 - **Description:** Delete a user by their ID.
 Accessible to authenticated users.

+## Error Handling and Logging

+This project includes comprehensive error handling and logging using Winston.

+### Centralized Error Handling Middleware

+A centralized error-handling middleware catches and manages errors consistently.
+It logs errors using Winston and sends a standardized error response to the client.

+### Logging with Winston

+Winston is used for logging all incoming requests and errors.
+Logs are written to both a file (`combined.log`) and the console.

+### Setup Instructions

+1. **Install dependencies:**

+    ```sh
+    npm install winston
+    ```

+2. **Create centralized error-handling middleware:**

+    Create `middlewares/errorHandler.js`.

+3. **Integrate logging and error handling in your `app.js`:**

+    Set up request logging, define routes, and use the error-handling middleware.

+### Accessing Logs

+Logs are available in the `combined.log` file and are also printed to the console.
+Errors are logged in the `error.log` file.

+By following these steps, you can ensure that errors are handled gracefully and logged appropriately, making the API more maintainable and easier to debug.

 ## Testing with Postman

 1. **Register a New Admin User:**